m-habib/Bank-Simulator/README.md

   - ATM:<br/>
     An ATM can perform one transaction every 100msec.
 Each ATM receives the transactions in a file given by the user.
-    Each transaction is written to a shared log file.

   - The Bank:
     The bank charges a commission from the non-VIP accounts every 3 seconds.
     The commission is at a random rate in the range of 2%-4%.
     An ATM can't open a new account at the same time as the bank charges the commission.

+  - Log File:
+    The ATMs write each transaction to a shared log file.

   - Snapshot:
     The bank displays the current balance of all the accounts, sorted by account number. the display is updated every 0.5sec.
       <p align="center">